GenArts, Inc.

 GenArts, Inc. was a Cambridge, Massachusetts-based developer of visual effects software for the film, broadcast, and advertising industries.
-A majority of traditional video content such as movies, commercials, television shows, newscasts, and music videos included at least some special effects created by a GenArts product.
-GenArts created visual effects software and plugins that integrate visual effects such as glows, lightning, fire, and fluids into post-production video editing software from companies like Apple, Adobe, Autodesk, and The Foundry.
+GenArts's special effects software was used in the production of many movies, commercials, television shows, newscasts, and music videos.
+GenArts software and plugins integrated visual effects such as glows, lightning, fire, and fluids into post-production video editing software from companies like Apple, Adobe, Autodesk, and The Foundry.

-GenArts was best known for its traditional role in high-end production environments, where high budget and broadly distributed video content is being created by a large corporation.
+GenArts was initially known for its role in high-end post production environments.
 In 2008, product development and a series of acquisitions broadened GenArts's focus, product portfolio, and customer base.
 Subsequently, GenArts created plugins developed for smaller budget video editing tools typically used by smaller studios, the videographer market, or creators of content distributed online on websites like YouTube.

-Many Bollywood productions like Little Krishna and Aladin have used software from GenArts.
+Many Bollywood productions, like Little Krishna and Aladdin, have used software from GenArts.
 GenArts has been used in feature films like X-Men, the Lord of the Rings Trilogy, several Star Wars movies, and the Matrix Trilogy.
 It's also used in newscasts, music videos by Lady Gaga and Beyoncé, and television shows like Lost and CSI.
-The company has 29,000 customers including Disney, Lucasfilm, Paramount Pictures, MTV, Univision, Televisa, and Warner Brothers.
+The company has 29,000 customers, including Disney, Lucasfilm, Paramount Pictures, MTV, Univision, Televisa, and Warner Brothers.

 History

 Karl Sims founded GenArts, Inc. as Genetic Arts in 1996 in Cambridge, MA as a developer of Discreet Spark Plugins.
-In 1997 Gary Oberbrunner joined GenArts as its second employee.
+In 1997, Gary Oberbrunner joined GenArts as its second employee.
 The company name was changed to GenArts in June, 1999.
 GenArts's first office space was in Karl's barn.
-By 1999, three years after the company was founded, GenArts had achieved significant commercial success, a pace of growth founder Karl Sims says he did not expect.
+By 1999, three years after the company was founded, GenArts had achieved significant commercial success, a pace of growth that founder Karl Sims says he did not expect.
 Karl won the MacArthur "genius grant" in the '90s for his work on artificial evolution.

-Between 2000 and 2004 GenArts released Sapphire Plug-ins for Autodesk, Avid, After Effects, Shake, Final Cut Pro, Combustion, Premiere, Digital Fusion, Quantel with Synapse, and 844/x.
+Between 2000 and 2004, GenArts released Sapphire Plug-ins for Autodesk, Avid, After Effects, Shake, Final Cut Pro, Combustion, Premiere, Digital Fusion, Quantel with Synapse, and 844/x.
 The company had 220 image processing and synthesis effects by 2008.
-Prices of the software were also reduced.
+Prices for the software were also reduced.

 After creating plugins for video editing software, GenArts made the shift to supporting applications such as Avid, Final Cut Pro, and Adobe After Effects that support a broader market of video creators.

 In 2019, Karl Sims and Gary Oberbrunner each won an Emmy Award, recognizing their "outstanding achievement in engineering development" of Sapphire Plug-ins.